There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Professional Technical Workshops and Personal Management

-• Negotiation techniques, transactional analysis and NLP, speaking and stage fright management, management and leadership techniques (PRADITUS).
+- Negotiation techniques, transactional analysis and NLP, public speaking and stage fright management, management and leadership techniques (Praditus).

 Business conferences

-Presentation of the professions in the sector by professionals.
+Presentation of the jobs in the sector by professionals.

 CROSS-CUTTING AND FUNDAMENTAL COURSES